The 5 Essential Things Every Ergonomic Workspace Needs

 Safety and comfort are of paramount importance in your work environment.
 Poor workplace design will only contribute to workplace irritation, pain and illness.

-Ergonomic chairs, desk and equipment can assist with good posture and comfort, allowing you to change your posture so as to reduce injury risk and to guarantee maximum comfort and efficiency.
+Ergonomic chairs, desks and equipment can assist with good posture and comfort, allowing you to change your posture so as to reduce injury risk and to guarantee maximum comfort and efficiency.

 - NCBI.
 Ergonomic intervention, workplace exercises and musculoskeletal complaints: a comparative study.
 Available at https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4219902/